Milestone Will Help Former Astrophysicist Live More Independently

 Expert Opinion“The consequences of the collision and the devastating injuries she suffered have had a tremendous impact on Alison’s life.

 “Alison’s injuries were so severe that doctors originally thought that she may not be able to use a prosthetic leg.
 However, despite what happened to her, Alison has always remained positive and determined to regain as much of her independence as possible.

 “While nothing can make up for what has happened, we are pleased to have secured an admission on liability, allowing Alison to access the specialist support and therapies she requires.

 “Alison being fitted with her definitive socket has provided her with a real boost in her regaining her independence.

 “However, we hope what happened to her also acts as a warning of the consequences of the need for drivers to take care on the roads at all times.”
-Laura Mcilduff - Associate Solicitor
+Laura Mcilduff - Senior Associate

 Alison was a former astrophysicist before becoming a landscape gardener.
 She was crossing Acacia Road when she was involved in a collision with a Vauxhall Movano Van at around 5pm on 15 November, 2018.

 The driver was arrested on suspicion of causing serious injury by dangerous driving but police later decided to take no action against him.